PKGeorgiev/ArduinoMemoryStream/README.md

 You can specify buffer's size in the Contructor.
 If not specified the default buffer size is 128 bytes.
 The memory will be allocated dynamically.

-There is a second constructor that allows you to specify external buffer.
+There is a second constructor that allows you to specify an external buffer.

 # Example